 I went on to complete my graduate coursework at Bowling Green State University in Ohio and received my PhD in 2015.
-I joined the faculty of the Sociology Department at Sam Houston State University in September of 2015 and am currently an Assistant Professor and the Director of Graduate Studies.
+I joined the faculty of the Sociology Department at Sam Houston State University in September of 2015 and am currently an Associate Professor and the Director of Graduate Studies.

-Research Interests: Family Complexity, Instability, and Structure and Child Outcomes; Fatherhood and Father Involvement; Unintended and Nonmarital Childbearing and Multipartnered Fertility.
+Research Interests: Family Complexity, Instability, Structure and Child Outcomes; Fatherhood and Father Involvement; Unintended and Nonmarital Childbearing and Multipartnered Fertility.

 - Arsenault, Ken (former graduate student) and J. Bart Stykes.
 2018.
 Moving Past Dichotomies of Fathering Roles: A New Approach.
 Journal of Marriage and Family 81(3): 747-759.
 DOI: 10.111/jomf.12548

 - Stykes, J. Bart.
 2018.
 Gender, Couples’ Fertility Intentions, and Parents’ Depressive Symptoms.
 Society and Mental Health (online first).
 DOI: 10.1177/2156869318802340